Exploring Patagonia – Mystical Island of Chiloe, Chile

-As u huge nature lover and admirer I had Patagonia on my list for a long time (and still have it).
-This year finally I got a chance to visit Chile in summer and the first thing on my list was a road trip to the Lake District that is considered to be the beginning of the vast Patagonian area.
-Because of the time restrictions, we decided to explore the mystical island of Chiloe and the surrounding cities and areas of Lake Llanquihue on the mainland.
+As u huge nature lover and admirer I had Patagonia on my list for a very long time (and still have it).
+This year finally I got a chance to visit Chile in summer and the first thing on my list was to tick off a road trip to the Lake District that is considered to be the beginning of this vast Patagonian area.
+Because of the time limitations, we decided to explore some parts of the mystical Chiloe island and the surrounding towns of Lake Llanquihue on the mainland.

-The best way to get to the island of Chiloe is to take the short flight from Santiago to the city of Puerto Montt.
-From there you can rent a vehicle and drive directly to little port Pargua to catch up a 15-minute ferry to port Chacao on Chiloe.
-It is very easy to follow the way, just make sure you put the gas before as finding gas station can be tricky.
+The best way to get to the island of Chiloe is to take the short flight from Santiago to Puerto Montt.
+From there you can rent a vehicle and drive directly to little port Pargua to catch up on a 15-minute ferry to port Chacao on Chiloe.
+It is very easy to follow the way, just make sure you put in the gas before as finding a gas station can be tricky.

 From Chacao port we drove all the way down to the city of Chonchi as we planned to visit the Dock of Souls (Muelle de las Almas) located in Chiloe National Park.
-We had a short stop in Castro, which is considered to be the capital city of Chiloe, to see the famous yellow church of San Francisco, over-water wooden palafitos and to try a traditional dish called Curanto.
-As I am not really into churches, I was more excited to see palafitos, however, without the tide they don’t look really attractive so I didn’t get a chance to take any photo.
+We had a short stop in Castro, which is considered to be the capital city of Chiloe, to see the famous yellow church of San Francisco, over-water wooden palafitos, and to try a traditional dish called Curanto.
+As I am not really into churches, I was more excited to see palafitos, however, without the tide they don’t look beautiful, so I didn’t get a chance to take any photos.

 Once we finished with the main square and the church, we quickly checked the restaurants on TripAdvisor and the closest one with good reviews was Nueva Galicia, located next to the little port where they serve Curanto.
 Curanto is a mix of gigantic mussels and clams, chorizo, chunks of meat, potatoes, and chapalele (potato bread) served on hot stones with hot soup and tomato and pickled onion salad.
 Curanto is more a method of cooking seafood and meat than an actual dish and although we were waiting for it for quite some time, once the dish arrived we dived into it as we were starving.

 The next morning we woke up early and we had a simple breakfast made from local ingredients with windows overlooking the lake and field with horses.
 During the conversation we had with Mauro, our host, he suggested us to visit some other places than the ones we were planning and we decided to follow his advice.
-So instead of going to Muelle de Las Almas we decided to go hiking in the National Park of Chiloe to explore the impressive landscapes, beaches, and wilderness of this magical island.
-The park was covered by thick mosses and shrub-heavy forest and we were following the steps of Charles Darwin who walked in the same park almost 200 years ago.
-Before the end of our walk, we found ourselves at a huge beach full of flowers and while we were approaching the ocean I noticed a people dressed up in white clothes and that made me wonder who are those people and what they are doing.
+So instead of going to Muelle de Las Almas, we decided to go hiking in the National Park of Chiloe to explore the impressive landscapes, beaches, and wilderness of this magical island.
+Thick mosses and shrub-heavy forest covers the park where Charles Darwin walked almost 200 years ago.
+Before the end of our walk, we found ourselves at a huge beach full of flowers, and while we were approaching the ocean, I noticed people dressed up in white clothes and that made me wonder who are those people and what they are doing.
 The host told us that there was a full moon party in this area the night before.
 Besides the full moon party, this island is full of myths about mystical creatures, warlocks, and witches so seeing people in the field dressed in white was a bit awkward.
 We decided to check closer what is happening so we walked towards them expecting to see some sacrifice or spiritual dance, but, unfortunately (or luckily?) it was just a karate club doing the training in the middle of nowhere. 🙂

 The third day was our last day on the island and probably the most beautiful one.
 In the morning Franco came to an idea to visit the cave of warlocks, but our search ended up in a fight.
 After an unsuccessful search for the Cave, we decided to follow the instructions from our host and to visit another “Dock of the Light” instead of “Dock of Souls”.
 We drove between the fields of wildflowers to the place called Chepu where we embarked on a boat that would take us down the river Chepu to the Dock of Light (Muelle de la Luz).
 I was left speechless while sailing on the dark blue river, surrounded by lush green hills and sunken forests created by the 1960 earthquake that sank the originally forested land by two meters.
 The weather was good and the sun was shining so the whole experience was even more majestic.
 Although, it was a bit cold so if you are planning to visit the Lake District in summer, make sure you bring some warm clothes as well.